Dominique Bourgoing: Doctor in the household

+Once in post, Bourgoing sent updates on Mary's health to Michel de Castelnau, the French ambassador in London.
+Mary also had surgeons and apothecaries including Arnauld Colommiers, Jacques Gervais and Pierre Gorion.
+Mary could be critical of her medical staff, and complained in January 1580 about an apothecary whose remedies seem to worsen her illnesses.
+The unfortunate apothecary had been recommended to her by Adam Blackwood.

+Bourgoing's bed, and a bed for Gervais the surgeon were mentioned in an inventory of Sheffield Manor Lodge made in 1583.

+In March 1580, Mary wrote about her son's indigestion, saying she had discussed the illness with Bourgoing, and when she was a child about the same age, Lusgerie had treated her for the same.
+She advised that James VI eat confected nuts and nutmeg, and ivory worn on the stomach.
+Bourgoing noted that Suzanne Kirkcaldy (a daughter of William Kirkcaldy of Grange) acted as his servant or chamberer.

 Mary was arrested on 11 August 1586 while out riding and hunting with a crossbow near Chartley Castle with her secretaries Gilbert Curle and Claude Nau, Bastian Pagez, Bourgoing and others.
 They were surprised by armed soldiers who took them to Tixall.
+Bourgoing's Journal describes subsequent events.

-According to some accounts of Mary's death, Bourgoing persuaded Mary drink some wine and eat a bit of bread before her execution.
+According to some accounts of Mary's death, Bourgoing persuaded Mary to drink some wine and eat a bit of bread before her execution.
+In March 1587, Bourgoing and Andrew Melville wrote to Amias Paulet the keeper of the late queen's household at Fotheringhay about the return of money and conditions offered for their return to France.

 Medical materials

 After Mary's execution, an inventory was made of her possessions.
 Bourgoing had several medical items in his keeping, including a little gold bottle containing a stone (a bezoar stone) used as a medicine for colic, and a silver bottle with a stone used a remedy for poison.
 A ring with a sapphire and an enamel ring were also counted as jewels of Mary, Queen of Scots.
-Precious objects for medicinal purposes were usually kept in Mary's cabinet room, including the bezoar stone, an oval charm against melancholy, and sachets of powdered coral, pearl, and terre sigillée (a medicinal clay).
+Precious objects for medicinal purposes were usually kept in Mary's cabinet room, including the bezoar stone, an oval charm against melancholy, and sachets or boxes of powdered coral, pearl, mummia, and terre sigillée (a medicinal clay used as an antidote to poison).
 The clay and a piece of supposed unicorn horn, an antidote against poison, were sent from France by Mary's ally, the Archbishop of Glasgow.